If you’re not interested in meditating, you might wonder how to practice mindfulness without meditation.

 9: Take care of your body

-Above, I mentioned that anything and everything grapples for your conscious awareness and thereby deprives you of the mental state of mindfulness.
+Above, I mentioned that anything and everything grapples for your conscious awareness and thereby deprives you of mindfulness.
 This isn’t just limited to external noises, either.
 The sensations in your body also deprive you of mindfulness.

-Things like itches, muscle aches, any tension… all of this vies for your conscious awareness and thereby reduces your mindfulness.
+Things like itches, muscle aches, any tension… these things vie for your conscious awareness and thereby reduces your mindfulness.

 One of the best ways to reduce these sources of inner-information-overload is to take care of your body.
-By exercising, eating healthy, and practicing good hygiene, you can promote inner calm and wellbeing, which will relax your mind and help you to be more mindful.
+By exercising, eating healthy, and practising good hygiene, you can promote inner calm and wellbeing, which will relax your mind and help you to be more mindful.

 10: Do nothing at all

 If you want to cultivate mindfulness without meditation, spend some time doing absolutely nothing.
-Your mind needs downtime in order to deal with thoughts and feelings.
+Your mind needs downtime to deal with thoughts and feelings.
 The more downtime you give yourself the more relaxed you will be, and the more relaxed you are the more mindful you will be.
 No meditation needed.

 Yes, there are plenty of ways to achieve mindfulness without meditation.
-It all comes down to reducing information overload and practicing the long-lost art of relaxation.
+It all comes down to reducing information overload and practising the long-lost art of relaxation.
 A relaxed and calm mind is a mindful one, whether you meditate or not.